 - Unlimited students and courses (unlimited courses not offered in free plan).

-- It lets you offer different payment methods at your checkout process: one-time and monthly payment plans.
+- It lets you offer different payment methods at checkout: one-time and monthly payment plan options.

 - You can also use Thinkific to sell monthly subscription courses with ease.

 - Thinkific does not have its own email marketing platform and only offers 3rd party native integrations to Mailchimp, Keap (Infusionsoft), ConvertKit, Constant Contact, Aweber, and ActiveCampaign.